-Wales is the only country in the world with a footpath spanning its entire coastline — and in 2022, the Wales Coast Path is celebrating 10 years since its official launch.
+Wales is the only country in the world with a footpath spanning its entire coastline — and in 2022, the Wales Coast Path celebrated 10 years since its official launch.

 To mark the occasion and celebrate the wide array of heritage sites along the 870 mile route, we have partnered with Wales Coast Path and Deiniol Tegid — a self-proclaimed Wales Coast Path walking enthusiast.